 If something does go wrong, don’t panic.
 If you’re still connected to the internet, start with the TAWK chatbot for the most commonly asked questions.
 “I think someone asks every time if they can go to the bathroom, so that’s in there,” says Shaun.
 (The answer is yes for Professional and Advanced Level exams, and no for Certificate Level/ICAEW CFAB.)
 If your query can’t be answered there, then the next step is to use the live chat function, which will connect you to an invigilator.
 “If they can’t answer your question easily, they’ll come straight to us,” says Elliott.

 “The live chat function is the best way to contact us.
 We monitor the web chats constantly, and we’ll take over straight away if we see something we need to deal with.
 If you’ve still got internet, we can see your screen, so we can talk you through what to do.
 We’ll do everything in our power to get you back on that exam.”
 If your internet connection drops out, first try to reconnect – the exam will pause while you get up and running again.
 If that doesn’t work, get in touch with student support by phone.
 “Whichever way you contact us, rest assured you have a direct line to ICAEW,” says Shaun.
 “We are the team on the day that triages everything.”

-Again, once the exam is over, make sure you contact ICAEW within seven days to apply for special consideration if you really feel it’s needed.
+Again, once the exam is over, make sure you contact ICAEW within seven days to apply for exam disruption appeal if you really feel it’s needed.

 Moving with the times